toyeiei/datasciencecoursera/getting_and_cleaning_data/CodeBook.md

 #### features that contain mean, std statistics

 I used regular expressions to detect the columns that contains mean or std as discussed in detail the README.md.
 There are 66 columns that meet this criterion.
+I also cleaned variable names using `make.names()`, replace "-" with "." and remove "(" and ")".
 Below are the final features included in our analysis.

 | feature |
 | --- |